zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

   - subject_key_id: `string` - proposed certificates's `Subject Key Id` in hex string format, e.g:
   `5A:88:0E:6C:36:53:D0:7F:B0:89:71:A3:F4:73:79:09:30:E6:2B:DB`
   - info: `optional(string)` - information/notes for the reject.
 Can contain up to 4096 characters.
   - time: `optional(int64)` - reject time (number of nanoseconds elapsed since January 1, 1970 UTC).
-CLI uses the current time for that field.
+This field cannot be specified using a CLI command and will use the current time by default.
 - In State: `pki/RejectedCertificates/value/<Certificate's Subject>/<Certificate's Subject Key ID>`
 - Number of required rejects:
   - more than 1/3 of Trustees